gamemanual0/gm0/source/docs/hardware-basics/kit-and-hardware-guide/3d-printing.rst

 of the part on the plane they are being printed on.
 For instance, this assembly below was responsible for hanging the entire robot, so it had to be the maximum strength possible for a 3D printed part.

-It might seem counterintuitive to split up a part into multiple parts to increase strength, but there is a logic behind it.
+.. tip::  It might seem counterintuitive to split up a part into multiple parts to increase strength, but there is a logic behind it.

 The part could have been easily printed as a single part, but it would be fairly weak when stresses are exerted in the upward direction.
-Splitting the part and creating new flat surfaces to print on will strengthen each axis.
-If one small part failed, the robot might still be able to somewhat function.
+Splitting the part and creating new flat surfaces to print on will strengthen each axis. *If one small part failed, the robot might still be able to somewhat function.*
 This would be preferable to the entire piece failing at once.
 In this example the side pieces were printed as separate parts on a complementary axis to strengthen the assembly.